poppy-project/poppy-docs/07-installation-for-advanced-users/01-installation-for-advanced-users.md

 ```
 bash poppy-configure.sh rpi poppy-ergo-jr
 ```
+Reboot after the end of the installation.
+The hostname, default user and password will be all set to "poppy" (ssh poppy @poppy.local password=poppy).
+You can test your installation with the web interface in your web browser http://poppy.local.

-If there is any issue don't hesitate to post a message on the [issue tracker on Github](https://github.com/poppy-project/poppy-installer/issues) or [in the forum](https://forum.poppy-project.org/c/support)
+If there is any issue don't hesitate to post a message on the [issue tracker on Github](https://github.com/poppy-project/poppy-installer/issues) or in the dedicated section of [the forum](https://forum.poppy-project.org/c/support).

 ### Install Python and Poppy softwares on Windows